BioBoost/course_programming_from_base_to_ace/docs/oop/01-object-oriented-thinking/02-all-about-objects/README.md

 ---
 description: Object oriented programming is the art of letting objects talk to each other.
-title: 02 - All About Objects
+title: All About Objects
 ---

-# Chapter 02 - All About Objects
+# All About Objects

 This chapter will give a detailed introduction in the concepts of object oriented thinking when using an object oriented programming (OOP) language such as C#, Java or C++.
 This chapter will not include any language specific examples.
 Everything will be language independent and supported using UML (Unified Modeling Language) class and object diagrams.